lyndon025/playtested/src/content/article/2023-04-10-be-a-kick-ass-space-pilot-in-this-space-combat-arcade-game--first-impressions---everspace.md

 ---
-title: "Be a kick-ass space pilot in this space combat arcade game | First Impressions - Everspace 2"
+author: lyndonguitar
+category: Review
-description: "Everspace 2 is an arcade spaceship action game developed and published by ROCKFISH Games.
+description: Everspace 2 is an arcade spaceship action game developed and published by ROCKFISH Games.
 It is the sequel to the original Everspace game released in 2016.
-The game is available on PC, and modern consoles, and was released last April 6, 2023 after going on an Early Access phase for over a year."
+  The game is available on PC, and modern consoles, and was released last April 6, 2023 after going on an Early Access phase for over a year.
+featured: false
 pubDate: 2023-04-10
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "everspace™-2"]
+tags:
-featured: false
+- taptap
+- everspace™-2
-thumb: "/images/reviews/2023-04-10-be-a-kick-ass-space-pilot-in-this-space-combat-arcade-game--first-impressions---everspace-0.avif"
+thumb: /images/reviews/2023-04-10-be-a-kick-ass-space-pilot-in-this-space-combat-arcade-game--first-impressions---everspace-0.avif
+title: Be a kick-ass space pilot in this space combat arcade game | First Impressions
+  - Everspace 2
 ---

 <div class="gallery">